Pence is wrong on Charlie Gard

 When her parents objected, the Florida courts sided with her husband and denied the parents' later appeals.

 Gov. Jeb Bush then signed "Terri's Law," ordering that the tube be reinserted.
 Yet the Florida Supreme Court then ruled that the law was unconstitutional.
 In response, President George W. Bush signed a bill, transferring jurisdiction of her case to federal, rather than state courts.
 But federal judges denied her parents' appeals.
 Here, conservatives -- including President Trump's Republican predecessor -- sought to block what a patient and her legal guardian wanted.
+Schiavo died in 2005 after her feeding tube was removed.

 And while decisions about Charlie's fate remain unclear -- the UK High Court is now deciding whether he can try an experimental drug from the US -- we can choose how to respond to Charlie's and similar situations, both as individuals and as a society.